 St Paul’s stands at the very heart of the County Town of Bedford.
 Its worshipping community welcomes pilgrims and visitors alike, and offers a haven of tranquillity at the centre of this busy town.

-The church also hosts many cultural events including weekly Tuesday lunchtime concerts.
+The church also hosts the Bedford Visitor Centre, plus many cultural events including weekly Tuesday lunchtime concerts.

 Discover Bedford from a different angle – aboard the John Bunyan Boat.
 The boat is available Tuesdays to Sundays, April to October, for charter by groups of up to 50.
 It also offers offer weekly public cruises and special interest cruises.

 The 15th century Moot Hall is a timber framed building set on the village green, tells the story of 17th century rural life and Elstow’s famous son, John Bunyan.